vicsz/aip-c01-study-notes/README.md

 - Consider **context window size**, **token limits**, **supported modalities**, **cost** and **performance**.
 - For RAG, you typically use an **embedding model** to encode documents and a **text generation model** to compose answers.
 - For image‑aware tasks, choose a **multi‑modal model** that can process images.
 Multi‑modal models are often more expensive and may have longer inference latency.

-### Temperature vs. top_p (nucleus sampling)

-- **Temperature** controls the randomness of token sampling.
-A value of **0** forces deterministic outputs (always picks the highest‑probability next token).
-Higher values introduce more randomness, leading to more creative or diverse responses.
-In practice, temperatures between **0.2** and **0.8** are common; you should lower the temperature for factual tasks and raise it for creative tasks.
-- **Top p** (nucleus sampling) sets a cumulative probability threshold.
-Instead of sampling from the entire vocabulary, the model considers only the smallest set of tokens whose total probability mass is **p** (e.g. 0.9).
-Lower **top p** values restrict the sampling to more probable tokens and reduce randomness; higher values allow more diverse candidates.
-Using **top p** in combination with temperature allows finer control over creativity: temperature affects how likely low‑probability tokens are chosen; top p limits which tokens are even considered.

 ## Evaluating model outputs